spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 window.
 In here, highlight "Channel selection", which displays further variables within the current item window.
 Scroll down until you can select the "Delete All(1)" option.
 Then select "New: Custom channel".
-Now return to the current module box and select the variable with an "$<$-X".
+Now return to the current module box and select the variable with an "<-X".
 This should be "Custom channel".
 Selecting this and clicking on "Specify" will open up a small text window.
 Within this, type `EEG061`.
 Create a new Custom channel and type `EEG062`; then select "new channel type" and highlight "EOG".
 This is because channels EEG061 and EEG062 in